Missed Punch

 Where It Appears In Payroll Workflow

-Missed punch appears during time review before payroll is finalized.
-In practice, payroll or the manager may:
+A missed punch appears during time review before payroll is finalized.
+Payroll or the manager may:

 • detect the missing clock event